OpenMDAO/dymos/readme.md

 complexity, including nested groups and components, layers of nonlinear solvers, etc.

 Dymos solutions are constructed of one or more _Phases_.
-When setting up a phase, we add state variables, dynamic controls, and design parameters, tell Dymos how the value of each should be connected to the ODE system, and tell Dymos the variable paths in the system that contain the rates of our state variables that are to be integrated.
+When setting up a phase, we add state variables, dynamic controls, and parameters, tell Dymos how the value of each should be connected to the ODE system, and tell Dymos the variable paths in the system that contain the rates of our state variables that are to be integrated.